wasp-lang/wasp/web/docs/database/operations/actions.md

 import { Required } from '@site/src/components/Required';
 import SuperjsonNote from './\_superjson-note.md';

 We'll explain what Actions are and how to use them.
-If you're looking for a detailed API specification, skip ahead to the [Options Reference](#options-reference).
+If you're looking for a detailed API specification, skip ahead to the [API Reference](#api-reference).

 Actions are quite similar to [Queries](/docs/database/operations/queries.md), but with a key distinction: Actions are designed to modify and add data, while Queries are solely for reading data.
 Examples of Actions include adding a comment to a blog post, liking a video, or updating a product's price.